germanoid/germanoid.github.io/README.md

 ---
 Please note:

-* You can only choose words with a chance to succeed.
-If you can't type a word, it's not the right one.
+* You can choose words without a chance to succeed.
+But it will not autocomplete.
+And tell it to you in capslock.
 * The Programm doesn't restart automatically.
 If you found the word, just press ESC for a full reset.
 * Tab = Autocomplete
 * Enter = Send input